 Coronary heart disease (CHD) is a largely preventable disease.
 There are approximately 8,000 deaths in Scotland each year (7,541 people in 2012) where CHD is the underlying cause.

-The heart is a muscle about the size of your fist.
+The heart is a muscle that is about the size of your fist.
 It pumps blood around your body and beats approximately 70 times a minute.
-After the blood leaves the right side of the heart, it goes to your lungs, where it picks up oxygen.
+After the blood leaves the heart, it goes to your lungs where it picks up oxygen.

 The oxygen-rich blood returns to your heart and is then pumped to the organs of your body through a network of arteries.
 The blood returns to your heart through veins before being pumped back to your lungs again.
 This process is called circulation.